Ranks of the Civil Air Patrol: Cadet Chief Master Sergeant

-The grade of Cadet Chief Master Sergeant (C/CMSgt) is the ninth enlisted grade of the Civil Air Patrol cadet program.
+The grade of Cadet Chief Master Sergeant (C/CMSgt) (C/E-9) is the eighth achievement of the Civil Air Patrol cadet program.
 There are two achievements with this rank.
 At this rank a Chief usually serves as a Squadron First Sergeant.
 However, a Chief may also be a Flight Sergeant.
 Lastly, like a Senior Master Sergeant, a Chief may serve as a Flight Commander if there is a shortage in officers.

 The grade accompanies the Dr. Robert H. Goddard Achievement.

 In order for a cadet to earn this grade, the cadet must pass the Leadership Achievement 7 test, and the only aerospace education test that the cadet has not yet passed.
-The cadet must also take and pass their Cadet Physical Fitness Test (CPFT), attend at least one moral leadership session in their squadron since their last promotion, have actively participated, and finally, the cadet must have spent at least 56 days as a Cadet Senior Master Sergeant.
+The cadet must also take and pass their Cadet Physical Fitness Test (CPFT), attend at least one Character Development session in their squadron since their last promotion, have actively participated, and finally, the cadet must have spent at least 56 days as a Cadet Senior Master Sergeant.
+On the cadet's ribbon they are eligible for two silver stars.
+One for successfully completing honor credit, and the other for earning the "Model Rocketry" badge.
+The badge is worn on the Air-Force style "Blues" uniform.

 In addition, the grade of cadet chief master sergeant is held for another 56 days after the cadet has earned the Goddard Achievement.
-Upon completing a physical fitness test, a 300-500 word essay and a speech given to the squadron (and after the extra 56-day term), the cadet can earn the Neil Armstrong Achievement, which is the final achievement a cadet is able to receive before promoting on to officership.
+Upon completing a physical fitness test, a 300-500 word essay and a speech given to the squadron (and after the extra 56-day term), the cadet can earn the Neil Armstrong Achievement, which is the final achievement a cadet is able to receive before promoting on to the officer ranks.

-Cadet chief master sergeants are to be referred to as "Chief" by other cadets and "Cadet" or "Chief" by Senior Members.
+Cadet Chief Master Sergeants are to be referred to as "Chief" or "Cadet" by other cadets and Senior Members.